jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 	(* (+ 2 y) (+ 2 y))

 since `y` is symbolic.
-This "lifting" behavior means we can answer simple questions about programs in our DSL; for example, can the program `(square (plus y 2))` ever evaluate to 25?
+This "lifting" behavior means we can answer simple questions about programs in our DSL; for example, is there a value of `y` that makes the program `(square (plus y 2))` evaluate to 25?

 {% highlight racket %}
 (solve